zayihu/zayihu/README.md

 - Neovim as IDE & Code editor
 - Zellij as terminal multiplexer

-#### Interested in
+#### Interested in/Want to learn in future
-- Local AI models
+- Rust
-- AI development
+- AI & Machine Learning
-- AI usage in dev workflow
+- Blockchain and Decentralized Web